KEHRA

 Engineering the Multi-Line Design Foundation

-The typeface uses a parallel stroke structure.
-It is available in two variants: Three Line and Two Line.
+Three Line and Two Line.
 These layered strokes create depth while maintaining mechanical precision.

-The design also draws inspiration from mid-century kinetic art and 1970s sports graphics.
+The design draws inspiration from mid-century kinetic art and 1970s sports graphics.
 However, KEHRA refines these influences for modern digital environments.

 Furthermore, the font maintains consistent visual weight across its variants.
 This consistency allows designers to adjust texture and density without losing readability.